-(a) PAS 16 (Amendment), Property, Plant and Equipment and PAS 38 (Amendment), Intangible Assets.
-The amendments clarify that when an item of property, plant and equipment, and intangible assets is revalued, the gross carrying amount is adjusted in a manner that is consistent with a revaluation of the carrying amount of the asset.
+• PAS 16 (Amendment), Property, Plant and Equipment, and PAS 38 (Amendment), Intangible Assets.
+The amendments clarify that when an item of property, plant and equipment and intangible asset is revalued, the gross carrying amount is adjusted in a manner that is consistent with a revaluation of the carrying amount of the asset.

-- (b) PAS 24 (Amendment), Related Party Disclosures.
+- PAS 24 (Amendment), Related Party Disclosures.
 The amendment clarifies that an entity providing key management services to a reporting entity is deemed to be a related party of the latter.
-It also clarifies that the information required to be disclosed in the financial statements are the amounts incurred by the reporting entity for key management personnel services that are provided by a separate management entity and not the amounts of compensation paid or payable by the management entity to its employees or directors. - (c) PFRS 3 (Amendment), Business Combinations.
-This amendment clarifies that an obligation to pay contingent consideration which meets the definition of a financial instrument is classified as a financial liability or as equity in accordance with PAS 32, Financial Instruments: Presentation.
-It also clarifies that all non-equity contingent consideration should be measured at fair value at the end of each reporting period, with changes in fair value recognized in profit or loss. - (d) PFRS 8 (Amendment), Operating Segments.
+It also clarifies that the information required to be disclosed in the financial statements are the amounts incurred by the reporting entity for key management personnel services that are provided by a separate management entity and not the amounts of compensation paid or payable by the management entity to its employees or directors. - PFRS 3 (Amendment), Business Combinations Accounting for Contingent Consideration in a Business Combination.
+The amendment clarifies that an obligation to pay contingent consideration which meets the definition of a financial instrument is classified as a financial liability or as equity in accordance with PAS 32, Financial Instruments - Presentation.
+It also clarifies that all nonequity contingent consideration should be measured at fair value at the end of each reporting period, with changes in fair value recognized in profit or loss. - PFRS 8 (Amendment), Operating Segments Aggregation of Operating Segments, and Reconciliation of the Total of the Reportable Segments' Assets to the Entity's Assets.
 The amendment requires disclosure of the judgments made by management in applying the aggregation criteria to operating segments.
 This includes a description of the segments which have been aggregated and the economic indicators which have been assessed in determining that the aggregated segments share similar economic characteristics.
-It further clarifies the requirement to disclose for the reconciliations of segment assets to the entity's assets if that amount is regularly provided to the chief operating decision maker. - (e) PFRS 13 (Amendment), Fair Value Measurement.
-The amendment in the basis of conclusion of PFRS 13 clarifies that issuing PFRS 13 and amending certain provisions of PFRS 9, Financial Instruments and PAS 39, Financial Instruments: Recognition and Measurement related to discounting of financial instruments did not remove the ability to measure short-term receivables and payables with no stated interest rate on an undiscounted basis, when the effect of not discounting is immaterial.
+It further clarifies the requirement to disclose for the reconciliations of segment assets to the entity's assets if that amount is regularly provided to the chief operating decision maker.
+This amendment did not have a significant impact on the Group's consolidated financial statements because the Group does not present aggregated segment information.